DanyaCorneum/stats-board-with-icons/README.md

 # Stats board with icons

-## A simple board with characteristics and icons created using "flrexbox"
+## A simple board with characteristics and icons created using "flexbox"

 ---